 Improperly Graded Soil

-If your lawn slopes down toward your house, you can experience standing water around your foundation after even a brief rainfall.
+Whether you live in an affordable city like Minneapolis or a more expensive place like New York City, it doesn’t matter, if your lawn slopes down toward your house, you can experience standing water around your foundation after even a brief rainfall.
 This means pests living on the outskirts of your lawn get washed down right next to your house when it rains.
 It also means they now have a water source and possible breeding ground next to potential cracks in your walls or improperly sealed windows.

 Watching for these and other factors that can lead to a pest problem can keep your house from becoming home to pests.
 If you notice a problem and need professional help, do an online search for “pest exterminator near me” and have someone perform a home inspection.